 To develop an effective manufacturing strategy, a company must consider several key elements.
-While the specific goals and objectives may vary, some essential components are common to all successful strategies.
+While the specific goals, initiatives, and objectives may vary, some essential components are common to all successful strategies.

 This involves creating products that meet customer needs while being produced efficiently.
 Key considerations include product features, specifications, functionality, and cost.